 This article is written specifically for small businesses and therefore doesn’t include all aspects of the legislation that may apply to larger businesses and public entities.
 No information on this website constitute legal advice.

-The GDPR is already a complicated area for many, and most people we talk to feel overwhelmed.
+The GDPR is already a complicated area for many, and most people feel overwhelmed.
 They’re not sure what to do, in which order, and when it’s good enough – for their kind of business.
 They’re often also worried about the price of getting help.

-The first thing we recommend is to visit the website of your national data protection authority (DPA).
+Also visit the website of your national data protection authority (DPA).
 All you need to know about the GDPR, can usually be found there.
+Free of charge.

 Here is a list of the members of the European Data Protection Board.
 Also note that a DPA in one country, e.g. the ICO in the UK, can take action against a company in a different country, as they have many times (e.g. their very first GDPR notice was to a Canadian company).

 You just have to dedicate time, and be patient (if you're going to do this on your own).
 Unfortunately, many still struggle to understand exactly what to do, even after spending hours reading about the GDPR.

 Then it's easy to resort to Google searches and Facebook groups to get answers to your burning questions.
 Unfortunately, there is a lot of misinformation out there on the GDPR.
 Some of it is just imprecise, but much of it is outright wrong. ❌

 And often, people forget that the GDPR is not the only relevant law, you also have to know about and adhere to relevant marketing laws.
 Read more below.